How to Curve the Ball

 Ben Hogan once said, “Jesus Christ can’t hit a golf ball straight.
 It’s virtually impossible—at best it’s an accident.
 Besides, you give yourself much more margin for error by maneuvering your shots one way or the other.
 Much more control.”
 Enough said.
 Spend your time to develop a fade and a draw.

-The best chance to hit a straight shot is during the Stretch, feel the inside of the tip of the little fingers stretch up.
-During the Snap, feel the inside of the tip of the little fingers “bounce” up.
+The best chance to hit a straight shot is as the outside of the ball of the left foot is dropping down, feel the inside of the tip of the little fingers stretch up.
+As the hands are snapping down, feel the inside of the tip of the little fingers “bounce” up.
 This does not guarantee a straight shot.
 The ball can either curve or go straight depending on the subconscious engagement of the hands, the fingers, or the legs.

 There are many ways to make the ball curve.
 The method of using the palm pad of the right index finger is a simple way to cause the arms and the body to automatically react during the down swing to produce a fade or a draw.